kstenschke/tictac-track/README.md

 ### Command: merge (m): Merges two successive entries

+Only successive entries within the same day can be merged.

 #### Usage examples:

 `m 5` - Remove entry 6, set end-time of 5 to that of 6, set task to first given, merge comments if different